HostedHooks/hostedhooks-ruby/README.md

 * Endpoints
 * Webhook Events
 * Messages
+* Webhook Attempts

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hostedhooks-ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/HostedHooks/hostedhooks-ruby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/HostedHooks/hostedhooks-ruby/blob/master/CODE_OF_CONDUCT.md).

 ## Code of Conduct